 1.5.6 The Participating TO and the CAISO shall coordinate with Affected Systems to support the interconnection.

-The Interconnection Customer shall execute the Reliability Management System Agreement of the Western Electricity Coordinating Council prior to parallel operation of the Small Generating Facility.
-The Reliability Management System Agreement is provided as Attachment 8 to this Agreement.
+1.5.7 [This provision is intentionally omitted.]

 1.6 Parallel Operation Obligations

 Once the Small Generating Facility has been authorized to commence parallel operation, the Interconnection Customer shall abide by all rules and procedures pertaining to the parallel operation of the Small Generating Facility in the CAISO Balancing Authority Area, including, but not limited to; 1) the rules and procedures concerning the operation of generation set forth in the CAISO Tariff for the CAISO Controlled Grid and; 2) the Operating Requirements set forth in Attachment 5 of this Agreement.